UPCeramicKnee/motor-controller/MotorControllerV1/README.md

 - Different timing values can easily be adjusted in .ino file.
 - Shows current status on LCD screen.
 - Adjust zero point, in case of unexpected power loss.

+## 3rd-party Libraries

+- AccelStepper: interface for controlling stepper motor
+- LCDKeypad: wrapper to interace with LCD and keypad

+## Internal Libraries

+- LCDKeypadExtraChars: defines arrow button, select button and degree icons for LCD UI

 ## Other